-- Medical centres and clinics

-- Specialist health services, such as radiology, dental, and optometry

-- Health and personal counselling officesAged care, maternal and childcare
+- Medical centres and clinics - Specialist health services, such as radiology, dental, and optometry - Health and personal counselling officesAged care, maternal and childcare - Aged care, maternal and childcal facilities - Social assistance and community services

-- facilities

-- Social assistance and community services

 In Boronia, the healthcare and social assistance sector is significant, with wellestablished businesses and services like the Cypress Health and Boronia Medical Centre, Scope, EACH, and the Boronia Mall Medical Clinic.
 There is a significant concentration of such businesses and facilities along the south side of Boronia Road, with other counselling offices and clinics sparsely located within the Boronia MAC.